There are only two tactics: flanking, and surprise.

 But wait!
 That’s boring and disheartening.

 War is the absence of such rules.
 There is no “playing fair” in true conflict, because the goal of winning is more important.
 Important enough to use any and all methods to gain an advantage.
+(This is not a good thing.
+This is why war is the last resort.)

 And getting an advantage is crucial, whether it be time, space, hearts and minds, technology, communication, supply chains, training, or numbers.
 Because every properly-exploited advantage gets magnified, due to that positive-feedback loop.